FlavScents AInsights Entry: Tricyclodecenyl Propionate (CAS: 17511-60-3)

 3. Natural Occurrence & Formation

-Tricyclodecenyl propionate is not commonly found in nature and is typically synthesized for use in flavor and fragrance applications.
-Its formation involves esterification processes, which are standard in the production of synthetic aroma compounds.
-Due to its synthetic origin, it does not qualify for "natural flavor" or "natural fragrance" designations under most regulatory frameworks.
+Tricyclodecenyl propionate does not occur naturally and is typically synthesized for use in flavor and fragrance applications.
+Its formation involves the esterification of tricyclodecenol with propionic acid.
+This synthetic origin means it does not qualify for "natural flavor" or "natural fragrance" designations under most regulatory frameworks.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs